-Finally, establish a daily, weekly and monthly routine schedule that will keep you moving forward and focusing on your most important goals, tasks and activities.
+Finally, establish a daily, weekly and monthly routine schedule that will keep you moving forward and focusing on your most important goals, tasks, and activities.
 Routines are excellent ways of forming new and empowering habits that will help you become an effective time manager.
 However, be sure that at all costs you keep your routine balanced personally and professionally.

 6 Effective Time Management Strategies

-When it comes to time management, there are some simple strategies that we can apply into our daily routine that will instantly make us more productive and efficient.
+When it comes to time management, there are some simple strategies that we can apply to our daily routine that will instantly make us more productive and efficient.
 Here are some suggestions to get you started:

 Be Flexible with Your Time

 Know and understand that the day will rarely go as you had planned.
 Emergencies will pop up and unexpected events may change your course and direction.
 You must be prepared for situations like these by creating a buffer system within your schedule.
 This buffer will allow you time throughout your day to deal with unexpected events and circumstances.
-However, be very careful not to become lost within these scenarios.
+However, be very careful not to become lost in these scenarios.

-Set a time limit for yourself in respect to how much time you will spend putting out these fires, and then return back to your most important activities without a second thought.
+Set a time limit for yourself with respect to how much time you will spend putting out these fires, and then return back to your most important activities without a second thought.
 Just keep focusing on the bigger picture and keep moving forward by focusing on what’s most important.

 Be Inflexible with Setting Time Limits

-While it is important to be flexible with your schedule and routine, it is however critical that you are inflexible when it comes to setting time limits for specific tasks and activities.
+While it is important to be flexible with your schedule and routine, it is, however, critical that you are inflexible when it comes to setting time limits for specific tasks and activities.